forcedotcom/sfdx-core/README.md

 ## Using the Built-in Sinon Sandboxes

 sfdx-core uses Sinon as its underlying mocking system.
-If you're unfamiliar with Sinon and it's sandboxing concept you can find more information here: https://sinonjs.org/
+If you're unfamiliar with Sinon and its sandboxing concept you can find more information here: https://sinonjs.org/
 Sinon `stub`s and `spy`s must be cleaned up after test invocations.
 To ease the use of Sinon with sfdx core we've exposed our sandbox in TestSetup.
 After adding your own `stub`s and/or `spy`s they will automatically be cleaned up after each test using mocha's afterEach method.